merugumallarajasimha/Market-Research-for-air-purifier/README.md

 presentation.mp4 video is an overall execution and presentation of this project

 ⚙️ The Data Engineering Pipeline (My Workflow)
-The project follows a rigorous 4-stage analytical pipeline to ensure the "Single Version of Truth."
+The project follows a  4-stage analytical pipeline to ensure the "Single Version of Truth."

 1. Extraction & Pre-processing (Python / Jupyter)
 Raw datasets were often inconsistent, containing null values and non-standardized units.
 I used Python (Pandas, NumPy) in a Jupyter environment to perform: